October 29 - November 20, 2016

 Directed by Kurt Schweickhardt

-Katharine is a young, successful art gallery owner.
+Katherine is a young, successful art gallery owner.
 Joel, her Jewish boyfriend, is a struggling photographer exploring Judaism in his work.
-When Katharine inherits her great-aunt Raini’s original film reels that document Adolf Hitler and the rise of the Nazi Party, Joel and Raini's partner Horst force her to examine whether Raini’s art is inextricably tied to its subject matter or can be judged for its artistic merit alone.
+When Katherine inherits her great-aunt Raini’s original film reels that document Adolf Hitler and the rise of the Nazi Party, Joel and Raini's partner Horst force her to examine whether Raini’s art is inextricably tied to its subject matter or can be judged for its artistic merit alone.
 Inspired by the life of German film director Leni Riefenstahl, Aunt Raini will have its professional theater premiere at MJTC.

 Individual Producers: Rhoda and Don Mains

 Order online HERE or call the box office at 651-647-4315.

 For group sales, call the box office.